 A simple static HTML website is a great way to learn the fundamentals of websites.
 You can take this a step further and spice up the way things look on the page with CSS.

 If you are already comfortable with HTML and CSS, you can make your web pages dynamic with PHP.
 Because PHP is a scripting language, you can, for example, insert and retrieve information from a database, whereas this is not possible with HTML alone.

 3) Blog with WordPress

-Now if you’re looking for something that doesn’t require any coding whatsoever, you can install something like WordPress that gives you blogging functionality out-of-the-box.
+Now if you’re looking for something that doesn’t require any coding whatsoever, you can install WordPress or a similar content management system that gives you blogging functionality out-of-the-box.
 WordPress is fully customizable with thousands of downloadable themes and plugins that are super intuitive to incorporate into your websites.

 4) Python Website with Django

 Another options for your Raspberry Pi is to create a website with Python and Django.
 I worked with a company called Linode to create a full tutorial on hosting a Django website on Ubuntu, and like I said, any tutorial that is good for Ubuntu will be good for your Raspberry Pi.

 How to Get Started

 Now that you have a basic understanding of your options for hosting a website with Raspberry Pi, I suggest you first start by setting up your Raspberry Pi and then proceed to install a web server like Nginx.